Nail guns are a common Improvised Weapon

 - Stay Alive: One character tries to use a nail gun to "nail" a vampire.

-- Event Horizon: Doctor Weir threatens other characters with a nail gun.
+- Event Horizon: Doctor Weir threatens other characters with a nail gun designed to bolt hull patches on.

 - Arachnophobia: Ross kills a spider with a nail gun, albeit one meant to patch holes in starships.